drhaz/drhaz.github.io/_pages/about.md

 When I was at a meeting at [Ringberg Castle](http://www.schloss-ringberg.de/home) in Bavaria, I saw this mural of a man jumping over a cow.
 It inspired me to claim the domain cowjumping.
 Shortly after that meeting I moved to Wisconsin and learned about cow tipping.
-Apparently, there are many things you can do with cow other than eating.
+Apparently, there are many things you can do with cows other than eating.